Structural, Energetic, Electronic, and Vibrational Properties of Boron-Substituted Tungsten Clusters: Introduction

 \section{Introduction}

-Tungsten borides (W$_n$B$_m$) are a class of materials that exhibit exceptional hardness, high melting points, and promising mechanical properties~\cite{levine2009advancements}.
-Due to their unique features, they have been used in numerous applications, such as cutting tools, wear-resistant coatings , abrasive, corrosion-resistant, and electrode materials.
-They are especially used for high-temperature and shielding applications.
-These materials offers several advantages, such as low-cost tungsten and boron, reduced production costs due to higher boron content, and lower density, making it ideal for weight-sensitive applications.
-However, the widespread use of transition metal borides is challenging because of their complex crystal structure.
+Transition–metal borides (TMBs) are refractory materials characterized by exceptional hardness, high melting temperatures, and chemical stability.
+These remarkable properties originate from the coexistence of strong covalent B–B networks together with metallic bonding between boron and transition-metal atoms.~\cite{gu2022synthesis,moscicki2020influence,fuger2022anisotropic,fuger2019influence}.
+Consequently, compounds such as TiB$_2$, MoB$_2$, and WB$_2$ are widely used in wear-resistant and high-temperature applications\cite{chertovskikh2021study,windsor2021tungsten}.
+Recent advances in synthesis techniques, including thermal plasma processing and mechanochemical methods, have further improved their performance by the formation of nanostructured phases with enhanced stability and tunable physical properties.~\cite{radziejewska2020characterization,moscicki2021properties,kim2019synthesis}.
+Moreover, alloying and defect engineering in systems such as ((W,Ti)B$_2$, WB$_{2-z}$, and Ta-alloyed WB$_2$ significantly enhance hardness, oxidation resistance, and thermal stability.
+These modifications also expand the functionality of transition-metal borides toward catalytic and energy-related applications, including Mo$_{1-x}$W$_x$B$_2$ electrocatalysts and WB-based heterostructures for lithium–sulfur batteries.~\cite{psiuk2023mechanical,park2019high,wu2026facilitated}.
+Overall, the properties of TMBs can be systematically tuned through compositional design and nanoscale engineering.

-The following stoichiometric compositions of tungsten borides have been investigated so far: W$_2$B, WB, WB$_2$, W$_2$B$_5$ and WB$_4$~\cite{kiessling1947crystal,armas1973chemical,itoh1987formation,qin2018effect}.
-Duschanek {\em et al}. studied the W$_{1-n}$B$_3$ phase by optimizing a set of parameter values describing the Gibbs energy of individual phases using thermodynamic models.
-Additionally, they calculated the phase diagram, thermodynamic parameters of this system and compared it with experimental data~\cite{duschanek1995critical}.
+Among the various TMB systems, tungsten borides have attracted particular interest due to their exceptional hardness, structural complexity, and potential applications in advanced mechanical and energy-related technologies~\cite{levine2009advancements}.
+Due to their unique features, they have been used in numerous applications, such as cutting tools, wear-resistant coatings\cite{liu2025understanding,mishigdorzhiyn2020microstructure} , abrasives\cite{artamonov1966abrasive}, corrosion-resistant materials, and electrode materials\cite{zhang2023tungsten,hatipoglu2022design}.
+They are especially used for high-temperature and shielding applications\cite{erdogan2025enhanced,windsor2021tungsten,liu2023boriding,windsor2022activation,lin2022oxidation}.
+These materials offer several advantages, such as low-cost tungsten and boron, reduced production costs due to higher boron content, and lower density, making them ideal for weight-sensitive applications.
+However, the widespread use of transition metal borides is challenging because of their complex crystal structure\cite{cumberland2005osmium,qin2008rhenium}.